johnhovanec/jsNotes/README.md

 // Find if an array of objects match a property in an array of filters itemsList.filter(item => item.group.includes(filters.find(filter => filter.includes(item.group))))

-// A second example where 'label' is a property on the arrayOfObjects arrayOfObjects.filter(item => ageGroups.includes(item.label))
+// A second example where 'label' is a property on an object which comprises arrayOfObjects, and ageGroups
+// is an array of strings that match the 'label' property. arrayOfObjects.filter(item => ageGroups.includes(item.label))

 // Longer way with a forEach loop